-Six Months E nded Jun e 30, Chan ge
+Six Months Ended June 30, Cnan ge

-2018 2 019 - 1 Amount %
+2018 2 019 Amount %

-(in the ousands)
+(in the ousands) .

-Sales and distribution expenses \$ 16,956 \$ 21,101 \$ 4,145 24.4%
+\$ 16,956 \$ 22,982 \$ 6,026 35.5%

-Sales and distribution expenses increased by \$4.1 million from \$17.0 million for the six months ended June 30, 2018 to \$21.1 million for the six months ended June 30, 2019.
+Sales and distribution expenses increased by \$6.0 million from \$17.0 million for the six months ended June 30, 2018 to \$23.0 million for the six months ended June 30, 2019.
 E-commerce platform commissions, online advertising and logistics expenses increased to \$17.5 million for the three months ended June 30, 2019 from \$14.3 million for the three months ended June 30, 2018.
 This increase is primarily attributable to the increase in our net revenues.
 For the six months ended June 30, 2019, our sales and distribution fixed costs also increased slightly by \$0.1 million to \$2.7 million versus the comparable prior year period from the expansion of our sales and distribution headcount and other related expenses in the second half of 2018.
-The six months ended June 30, 2019 includes an increase in stock-based compensation expense to \$0.9 million from \$0.0 million in the comparable prior year period from stock options granted in December 2018 pursuant to the 2018 Equity Plan and grants of restricted stock awards pursuant to the 2019 Equity Plan, which we began to expense as of the closing date of our IPO.
-We expect our stock-based compensation expense included within sales and distribution expenses to increase to approximately \$1.6 million per quarter starting in the third quarter of 2019 from the issuance and vesting of restricted common stock granted pursuant to the 2019 Equity Plan as the current period only contains expense since the closing date of our IPO.
+The six months ended June 30, 2019 includes an increase in stock-based compensation expense to \$2.8 million from \$0.0 million in the comparable prior year period from stock options granted in December 2018 pursuant to the 2018 Equity Plan and grants of restricted stock awards pursuant to the 2019 Equity Plan, which we began to expense as of the closing date of our IPO.

-As a percentage of net revenue, sales and distribution expenses decreased to 43.8% in the six months ended June 30, 2019 from 58.7% in the six months ended June 30, 2018.
+As a percentage of net revenue, sales and distribution expenses decreased to 47.7% in the six months ended June 30, 2019 from 58.7% in the six months ended June 30, 2018.
 E-commerce platform commissions, online advertising and logistics expenses included within sales and distribution expenses, as a percentage of net revenue, were 36.3% for the six months ended June 30, 2019 as compared to 49.5% for six months ended June 30, 2018.
 These variable costs decreased as we started, late in the second quarter of 2018, to fulfill product sales ourselves leveraging AIMEE along with our own third party logistic partners instead of fulfilling through e-commerce platform service providers, which allowed us to reduce our logistics spend and improve our product unit economics, especially on oversized goods.
 We have also been expanding our automation of online advertising spend as part of our product management, including launches, which reduces our marketing spend per product.
 We expect to see future period costs savings in sales and distribution expenses as a percentage of net revenue as we continue to automate our online advertising, optimize our fulfillment operations cost and further add product revenue volume to allow us to further leverage our sales and distribution fixed costs.
 However, those savings may vary on a quarter to quarter basis due to seasonality and product mix.